-HQTS provides a rational and cost effective solution to avoid social compliance issues, our Social Compliance Audit service.
-Employing a multi pronged approach using proven investigative techniques to gather and corroborate factory information, our native language auditors conduct comprehensive confidential staff interviews, records analysis, and assess all factory operations based on globally recognized compliance benchmarks.
+HQTS provides a rational and cost effective solution to avoid social compliance issues with our Social Compliance Audit or ethical audit service.
+Employing a multi pronged approach using proven investigative techniques to gather and corroborate factory information, our native language auditors conduct comprehensive confidential staff interviews, records analysis and assess all factory operations based on globally recognized compliance benchmarks.

 As companies expand their sourcing efforts in developing countries, it becomes increasingly important to scrutinize supplier workplace conditions.
 The conditions under which products are manufactured have become an element of quality and an important part of the business value proposition.
 Lacking a process for managing risks related to social compliance may have a direct impact on a company’s bottom line.
 This is especially true where image and brand are critical assets.

-HQTS has the capability and resources to support your effort to develop an effective social compliance program, as well as conduct audits of compliance-related processes and controls for you.
+HQTS is a Social Compliance Audit Company with the capability and resources to support your efforts to develop an effective ethical audit program, as well as conduct audits of compliance-related processes and controls for you.

-Our Social Compaince Audit includes evaluations of your supplier’s compliance with:
+Our Social Compliance Audit includes evaluations of your supplier’s compliance with: